fatiando/harmonica/doc/api/index.rst

     filters.gaussian_highpass_kernel
     filters.reduction_to_pole_kernel

-FFT and iFFT functions that can be used with 2D :class:`xarray.DataArray`:
+FFT and padding functions that can be used with 2D :class:`xarray.DataArray`:

 .. autosummary::
     :toctree: generated/

     filters.fft
     filters.ifft
+    filters.pad
+    filters.unpad

 Equivalent Sources
 ------------------